 Create it using the builder returned by the generated MyObjectBox class, for example in a small helper class like this:

 The best time to initialize ObjectBox is when your app starts.
-We suggest to do it in the onCreate method of your Application class:
+We suggest to do it in your app's main() function:

 It is possible to specify various options when building a store.
 Notably for testing or caching, to use an in-memory database that does not create any files: